 Hi!
-I’m Lupia Cotton-top Tamarin
+I’m Fernando the Cotton-top Tamarin

 The stunning cotton-headed tamarin is one of South America’s most endangered primates.
-Habitat Destruction has put these little creatures on the brink of extinction in the wild.
-With the remaining populations now closer to humans they are also vulnerable to poachers of the pet trade.
+Habitat destruction has put these little creatures on the brink of extinction in the wild.
+With the remaining populations now closer to humans, they are also vulnerable to poachers of the pet trade.

 Cotton-top Tamarin facts

 |LIFE SPAN||13–16 years in the wild, 25 in captivity|